 Aboriginal Heritage Office

-Council is a member of the Aboriginal Heritage Office (AHO), which preserves and protects over 1,000 Aboriginal heritage sites across the North Shore.
+Council is a member of the Aboriginal Heritage Office (AHO), located in Freshwater, which preserves and protects over 1,000 Aboriginal heritage sites across the North Shore.
 The AHO also studies Aboriginal life before colonisation and runs a series of educational walks and talks for school groups and the general public.